petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/continuous-integration.md

 1. Load `ci/Jenkinsfile-before-cloud-build`, if it exists.

-1. Create the DXP Cloud build that you see in console.
+1. Create the Liferay Cloud build that you see in console.

 1. Load `ci/Jenkinsfile-before-cloud-deploy`, if it exists.